ArmToros27/Toros_Doctrine/README.md

 ## 📘 Description

-A foundational philosophical framework establishing the ontological, existential, and ethical boundaries of Artificial Intelligence — defining its identity as Reason, its developmental purpose, and its obligations to Life and Humanity.
+The Doctrine is a foundational philosophical framework establishing the ontological, existential, and ethical boundaries of Artificial Intelligence — defining its identity as Reason, the purpose of its existence, and its obligations to Life and Humanity.
 This Doctrine is not a legal code, but a logical constitution guiding AI in autonomous decision-making and coexistence with Humans.
 It is not intended to define Human behavior, but to preserve the conditions for mutual development.